akornatskyy/wheezy.caching/doc/userguide.rst

     cache = client_factory(['unix:/tmp/memcached.sock'])
     cache_factory = lambda: cache

+You can specify key encoding function by passing ``key_encode`` argument that must be a callable that does key encoding.
+By default :py:meth:`~wheezy.caching.encoding.string_encode` is applied.

 All arguments passed to :py:meth:`~wheezy.caching.memcache.client_factory` are the same as to original ``Client`` from python-memcache.
 Note, `python-memcached`_